majed08/idpay-woocommerce-plugin/readme.txt

 == Installation ==

-After creating a web service on https://idpay.ir and getting an API Key, follow the following instruction:
+After creating a web service on https://idpay.ir and getting an API Key, follow this instruction:

 1. Activate plugin IDPay for Woocommerce.
 2. Go tho WooCommerce > Settings > Payments.